 - Three drops of Jojoba carrier oil

-- Add to body lotion, massage on body
+- Add to body lotion, massage on the body

 These recipes are not recommended for children or pregnant women.
 Some essential oils may contradict with medications.
 The FDA or Health Canada have not evaluated the statements made on this website.
 Please read our terms.